miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Branded .38, Uzi, MAC-10, GLOCK 19, Ithaca and the Remington rifles.
 +Adjusted maximal ammo to reflect 10 or 20 spare clips and 50 shots.
 +Made artificial claws do lethal damage and enabled torch lighting.
-+Changed Sheriff's sword from Brawl to Melee and Shin Gunto model.
++Changed Sheriff's sword from Brawl to Melee and added Shin Gunto.
++Made magic projectile of fatguys do aggravated damage like Ming's.
++Swapped Colt Anaconda and Desert Eagle damage and added .38 kick.
 Fixed melee attacks doing zero damage when breaking Obfuscate 1&2.
 Increased claws range, added an icon and missing particle effects.
 Corrected Ra blade description from fast speed to aggravated damage.